artexlib/auto-uwu/README.md

 * Support for customizable emotes.
 * In-game UI/commands for easy configuration.
 * Automatic channel switching for seamless integration.
-* Integrated [Magic Conch Shell](https://deconimus.github.io/magic-conch-shell/) for fun as well as some boomer jokes ;-;.
+* Integrated [Magic Conch Shell](https://deconimus.github.io/magic-conch-shell/) for fun as well as some boomer jokes.

 **Commands**